Frodnar/frodnar.github.io/content/posts/2023-02-12_descritize_numerical_columns_pandas/index.md

 ---
 ## Getting Started

-I am a big fan of the Python programming language and its powerful data analysis library, pandas.
-Today, I'd like to share a trick that I've learned to one hot encode continuous numerical data in pandas.
+I am a big fan of Python and its powerful data analysis library, pandas.
+Today, I'd like to share a trick that's save me tons of time when trying to one hot encode continuous numerical data in pandas.

 One hot encoding is a technique used to convert categorical variables into 1s and 0s in order to prepare data for machine learning algorithms.
 Normally, this is done using the `get_dummies()` function in pandas.
 However, what if we want to one hot encode continuous numerical data using binning?